-The release of iOS 10 means a wealth of new mobile messaging and mobile app engagement opportunities.
-In this post, we share answers to some of the top questions mobile marketers are asking about leveraging rich push notifications.
+In this post, we share answers to some of the top questions mobile marketers ask about leveraging rich push notifications.

 What are rich notifications?

 Rich push notifications are notifications sent with images or other rich media like movies, GIFs or sound.

 What are the differences between rich notifications in iOS and Android?

 As is the case with push notifications, there are a few platform-specific differences when using rich notifications.

 At this time, Android only allows images.
 With the release of iOS 10, Apple began allowing notifications with imagesand othe media like GIFs, video and sound — and allows image cropping for thumbnails.